 - 1.1 The Council has delegated the role of ensuring effective scrutiny of its Treasury Management Strategy to the Corporate, Resource Management and Governance Scrutiny Committee (CRMG).
-As such, the views of CRMG were sought and any opinions or suggestions made have been taken into account when formulating the Council's strategies for treasury management in 2019/20. - 1.2 This comprehensive report sets out the Council's Treasury Strategies for 2019/20 which are constructed in full compliance with the CIPFA Treasury Management in Public Services Code of Practice and the Council's Treasury Management Policy Statement and Practices. - 1.3 Revised reporting is required for the 2019/20 reporting cycle due to revisions of the MHCLG1 Investment Guidance, the MHCLG Minimum Revenue Provision (MRP) Guidance, the CIPFA Prudential Code and the CIPFA Treasury Management Code.
-The primary reporting changes include the introduction of a Capital Strategy to provide a longer-term focus to the capital plans, and greater reporting requirements surrounding any commercial activity undertaken under the Localism Act 2011.
-The Capital Strategy is being reported separately to Members on this Agenda - 1.4 The Council will receive and be required to approve three central reports in 2019/20 which incorporate a variety of polices, estimates and actuals.
+As such, the views of CRMG were sought and any opinions or suggestions made have been taken into account when formulating the Council's strategies for treasury management in 2021/22. - 1.2 This comprehensive report sets out the Council's Treasury Strategies for 2021/22 which are constructed in full compliance with the CIPFA Treasury Management in Public Services Code of Practice and the Council's Treasury Management Policy Statement and Practices. - 1.3 The Council will receive and be required to approve three central treasury management reports in 2021/22 which incorporate a variety of polices, estimates and actuals.
 These are as follows: - 'The Treasury Management Strategy Statement (TMSS), Annual Investment Strategy (AIS) and MRP Statement'.
-A forward looking report which sets the scene for the forthcoming financial year; - 'The Mid-Year Review Report' on the approved current strategy which updates Members on the treasury and capital position; - 'The Annual report'.
-A retrospective review at the end of the financial year. - 1.5 The specific roles of the Borough Treasurer as Section 151 officer have been extended in this year's Strategy to include a series of roles in respect of the Capital Strategy and also a specific role in respect of investment in non-financial assets.
-These have been reported as part of the Treasury Management Strategy Report for 2019/20 as CIPFA has extended the definition of Treasury Management and investments to include 'non-financial assets', even though at the same time it says these are 'non-treasury' investments (which have been reported in the Capital Strategy).
+A forward-looking report which sets the scene for the forthcoming financial year; - 'The Mid-Year Review Report' on the approved current strategy which updates Members on the treasury and capital position; and - 'The Annual report'.
+A retrospective review at the end of the financial year.